EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/el-patron-de-diseno-worker-pool-aprovechando-la-concurrencia-en-go/index.en.md

 - Parallelism
 - Workers
 - algorithms
-title: Worker Pool Design Pattern Explanation
+title: "Worker Pool Design Pattern: Interactive Playground"
 ---

 This entry is about a the Worker Pool design pattern.
 Imagine that you have a number of concurrent tasks that you want to perform, either crawling many websites, or perhaps processing information from each of the pixels of an image or anything else you can think of.